dv-lse/fdi-patent-innovate/data/narrative.md

 [7]: http://rosencrantz.berkeley.edu/ "Data from the US Patents and Trademark Office"

-*AD 13/12: Quizz will change, will compare inequality in patents to inequality in the World or in the US*

 ::: visualisation globe
   rotate: [0, 0]
   scale: 2.3
 :::

-The distribution of patents is not only concentrated in few cities, it is also very stable over time: most of the innovative regions in 1975 remained innovative in 2010.
+The distribution of patents is not only concentrated in few cities, it is also very stable over time: most of the innovative regions in 1975 remained innovative in 2010, and very few regions with no patents in 1975 became innovative.

 #